freeCodeCamp/freeCodeCamp/guide/english/css/css-frameworks/css-framework-foundation/index.md

 ## Getting Started

-Here is a simple HTML template which includes the latest compiled and minified CSS and Javascript for the Foundation library.
+Here is a simple HTML template which includes the latest compiled and minified CSS and JavaScript for the Foundation library.

 ```html
     <!DOCTYPE html>